 - Motor vehicle loans;

 Tip 2: Book an appointment with a solicitor experienced in family law.

-Forge Legal offer a 1- hour initial consultation for $350 inclusive of GST.
-During an initial consult, your Forge Legal solicitor will discuss with you and apply the relevant considerations of a court when determining a property settlement.
-A common mis-belief that if you are married that your asset pool will be divided 50/50 upon separation.
+Forge Legal offer a one hour initial consultation for $350 inclusive of GST.
+During an initial consult, your Forge Legal solicitor will discuss with you and apply the relevant considerations of a Court when determining a property settlement.
+A common mis-belief that if you are married, that your asset pool will be divided 50/50 upon separation.
 This is not true.
-The Family Law Act provides a 4- step process be applied when assessing how the asset pool should be divided, these steps being:
+The Family Law Act provides a 4 step process be applied when assessing how the asset pool should be divided, these steps being:

 - The asset pool that you and your partner currently have to divide, having regard to the abovementioned common assets, liabilities, superannuation and financial resources.
 If an asset or liability is in a party’s sole name it does not result in it being excluded from the asset pool for division.

 Remember the more precise you are with respect to the values and composition of the matrimonial pool, the more detailed our solicitors can be with their preliminary advices to you.

 It is not uncommon for one party to manage the household finances in a relationship and the other spouse to have very limited understanding of the matrimonial asset pool and financial position.
 If you are unable to provide values, our solicitors can discuss with you avenues to obtaining the information.

 - How you and your partner acquired your asset pool having regard to:

 - what each of you owned at the time of you commencing to live together;